IDMNYU/dynamicwebappsfall18/01_Sept4_Class1/jspretest.md

 This is just so we can assess the level of knowledge the class is coming in with, and adjust our pace accordingly - it's not for a grade!
-Please upload a .js file that completes the following tasks:
+Please create a .js file that completes the following tasks:

  1) Create new variable called name and assign it a string with your name in it.